liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-cdi-for-jsf-portlets.markdown

 <!-- Recommend we take out all the app server configuration stuff below and
 bake it into the app server sections in the User Guide. -Rich -->

-Next, we'll cover Weld configuration on the app server.
-Their are some different configuration steps for different app servers.
-We'll look at the most common configuration steps first.
+Next, you'll cover Weld configuration on the app server.
+There are some different configuration steps for different app servers.
+You'll learn about the most common configuration steps first.

 For most app servers (excluding Resin), the portlet's `WEB-INF/web.xml` descriptor must include the following filter and filter mapping: